CraftAcademyLabs/ca_course/week7/cooper_client_react/05_getting_data.md

   }
 ```

 So when we click on this button, we change a state called `renderIndex` to true.
-Make sure that you have this state set in the constructor, its important that it is set to false there.
+Make sure that you have this state set in the constructor, it's important that it is set to false there.

 We need to render whats inside the variable we created as well.